 In 2005, Everett Library was chosen as the repository for a generous gift of Scottish literature previously located in the home libraries of members of the St. Andrew Society of Carolina.

 Located in the Rena Harrell Special Collections Room in Everett Library of Queens University of Charlotte, the 400+ volumes include books on Scottish history, folklore, culture, and fiction.
 It is the hope of the Society that a book of some significance may be added each year to continually enhance the collection.

-The St. Andrew Society of the Carolina was founded in 1955, with Dr. Douglas Glasgow as the principal organizer.
-Note that the Society is "of Carolina".
-A similar group founded in Pinehurst is "of North Carolina."
+The St. Andrew Society of Carolina was founded in 1955, with Dr. Douglas Glasgow as the principal organizer.
+It should not be confused with the St. Andrew's Society of North Carolina.